aws-samples/aws2tf/README.md

 Often Organisations (and AWS blogs/workshops) deploy resources for use using a stack.

-aws2tf can convert these to terraform for you using the -s [stack set name] option
+aws2tf can convert these to terraform for you using the -s [stack name] option

 ```
-./aws2tf.sh -s <stack set name>
+./aws2tf.sh -s <stack name>
 ```